How to transfer to oversea suppliers?

 - •Case study: Action figure supplier

-Common international business transfer methods include professional overseas remittance companies, third-party payment platforms, bank wire transfers, money orders, and money changers.
-They each vary in terms of security, costs, and time when it comes to transfers.
+Common international business transfer options include professional overseas remittance firms, third-party payment platforms, bank wire transfers, money orders, and money changers.
+They each vary in terms of security, costs, and time.
 Their features, advantages, and drawbacks are outlined as follows:

 Bank transfers

-Bank telegraphic transfers (T/T) are cross-border fund transfers facilitated electronically between the members of Society for Worldwide Interbank Financial Telecommunication (SWIFT) through the SWIFT system.
-While these transfers are known for their secure and reliable point-to-point transactions, not everyone is well-versed in the workings of the SWIFT system.
-When initiating a T/T, the sender must provide the SWIFT details of the sending and receiving banks, along with the name, SWIFT number, and the address of corresponding bank.
+Bank telegraphic transfers (T/T) are electronic cross-border fund transfers conducted among members of Society for Worldwide Interbank Financial Telecommunication (SWIFT) using the SWIFT system.
+While T/T transfers are known for their secure and reliable point-to-point transactions, understanding the intricacies of the SWIFT system can be challenging.
+Initiating a T/T involves SWIFT details for both sending and receiving banks, including names, SWIFT numbers, and the address of corresponding bank.
 These information are not easily accessible, and any inaccuracies can result in delays.
 Additionally, T/T are typically priced higher than interbank FX rates, leading to increased exchange costs.

 Cheque remittances (money orders)